SamuelVBF/StopWatch/README.md

 # StopWatch
-a simple StopWatch using only JS
+a simple StopWatch using only JavaScript

 <h2>StopWatch</h2>